Bothell – Page 3 – UW Graduate School Skip to content

 Quantitative Skills Center (Bothell)

-The QSC promotes quantitative reasoning at UW Bothell through peer tutoring and faculty development.
-We aim to help UW Bothell students develop skills and confidence with quantitative reasoning.
-We do this by offering free drop-in tutoring, online tutoring, and equipment check-out.
-Our peer tutoring model involves asking a lot of questions, working through examples, and modeling the problem-solving process.
+The Quantitative Skills Center (QSC) promotes quantitative reasoning at UW Bothell through peer tutoring and faculty development.
+We aim to help UW Bothell students develop skills and confidence with quantitative reasoning by offering free services such as drop-ins and online tutoring, equipment checkout, course refreshers and software tutorials.

 Read more about the QSC